What AfriLocal Does

 How It Works

-Every final purchase transaction on AfriLocal generates Local Value Units (LVUs); distributed between suppliers, producers consumers and investors at the point of sale.
+Every transaction on AfriLocal generates Localised Value Units (LVUs) — distributed simultaneously to suppliers, producers, distributors and consumers at the point of sale.

 The Localisation Process

-The solution is already proven.
-Afrobeats didn't conquer global music by chasing Western audiences first.
-It built for the local market, developed a distinctive product and exported the surplus on its own terms.
-The same logic applies to all domestically made goods,
+Afrobeats didn't conquer global music by chasing Western audiences.
+It built for the local market first.
+AfriLocal applies the same logic to essential goods.

 Platform Status